paulocoding/presentation-gulp/README.md

 ## A presentation about gulp for the Web Developers Dublin Meetup

 ## Use
-You can use "arrow rigth", "space", "d", or "left click" to advance to the next slide.
+You can use "arrow right", "space" or "d" to advance to the next slide.
 "arrow left" or "a" to go to the previous slide.